 Today’s robust secondary and college curriculum demands that students assess information from multiple points of view.
-Greenhaven Press, an imprint of Gale, part of Cengage Learning, has fostered this kind of understanding for more than four decades.
-Greenhaven Press’ flagship series presents diverse sources presented in a pro/con format, encouraging students to evaluate an author’s arguments, analyze the development of themes and ideas, and determine and author’s point of view.
-Greenhaven Press titles encourage critical thinking by showcasing widely varied perspectives on controversial social, political, and economic issues.
+Greenhaven Publishing has fostered this kind of understanding for more than four decades.
+Greenhaven's flagship series presents diverse sources presented in a pro/con format, encouraging students to evaluate an author’s arguments, analyze the development of themes and ideas, and determine and author’s point of view.
+Greenhaven titles encourage critical thinking by showcasing widely varied perspectives on controversial social, political, and economic issues.

-Lucent Books and KidHaven Press joined Greenhaven Press under the Gale banner to support a range of grades and reading levels.
+Lucent Press and KidHaven Publishing support a range of grades and reading levels.
 K-12 subjects covered by these popular imprints include American history, world history, global issues, health/medicine, literature, art, and music.

 Meet the needs of high school and middle school students with in-depth content that encourages analysis and critical thinking.